September 14, 2017

 Question 3: Do you know your audience?

 Your audience is one of the easiest things to lose sight of when you’re developing a product.
-Excitement about the next greatest thing often clouds our judgement and ability to objectively evaluate what is best for your user base.
+Excitement about the next greatest thing often clouds our judgment and ability to objectively evaluate what is best for your user base.

 Most product companies have a target market that they believe to be the right fit for their product.
 By using both quantitative analytics (web analytics demographic data) and qualitative sources (user interviews and market trends), that assumption can be validated.
 By using data, a company is able to confirm that they are actually meeting the market they intend.
 In some cases, it may even uncover a completely unintended audience that becomes a great opportunity.
 Fun fact: Bubble Wrap was originally marketed as wallpaper!